danielroedl/vsc-meld-diff/README.md

 *Folder comparison is only possible from file list (see hint in command description 'Select for meld compare' and 'Compare with selected for meld compare')*

+**Important:**
+Meld tool must be available on your system.
+In a command line the command `meld <file1> <file2>` should work.
+On Windows you maybe have to add the executable folder of meld to your PATH.

 # Detailed command information
 ## All visible documents
 To use this command two files have to be visible side by side.